 Keep containers and baskets happy

-You can prolong the life of your Summer containers and hanging baskets by taking a few minutes to look after them.
-Remove old flowers to prevent seed pods forming, this will make the plants produce new flowers.
+You can prolong the life of your summer containers and hanging baskets by taking a few minutes to look after them.
+Remove old flowers to prevent seed pods forming, this is called deadheading and will make the plants produce new flowers.
 And remember that plants in containers and baskets exhaust the nutrients in their compost quickly; feed them every 2-4 weeks with a balanced liquid fertiliser.